Choosing the Provisioning Model for Image Management

 When using MCS for persistent machines, there are two possible approaches - using fast clones or full clones (introduced in version 7.11).
-While fast clones with MCS provides the benefit of small storage footprint and fast create and reset times (small delta disks), storage migration / backups / high-availability is more complicated in this deployment model.
-Since this is often a requirement for dedicated / persistent machines, full clones with MCS is usually recommended approach to persistent desktops.
-You can read more about difference between fast and full clones in article CTX224040.
+While fast clones with MCS provide the benefit of small storage footprint and fast create and reset times (small delta disks), storage migration / backups / high-availability is more complicated in this deployment model.
+Since this is often a requirement for dedicated / persistent machines, full clones with MCS are the recommended approach to persistent desktops.
+You can read more about the difference between fast and full clones in article CTX224040.

 Recommended model: MCS

 Citrix PVS is not available to all license editions - most notably, you are not eligible to use it with Virtual Apps Standard (formerly XenApp Advanced) and Virtual Apps Advanced (formerly XenApp Enterprise) licenses.
-It is a common misunderstanding that it is possible to use lower editions of Citrix Virtual Apps with purchase of Provisioning Services Datacenter Edition, however this is specifically excluded in license agreement.
+It is a common misunderstanding that it is possible to use lower editions of Citrix Virtual Apps with purchase of Provisioning Services data center Edition, however this is excluded in the license agreement.
 For more information, read Products and License Models.